alexandrebobkov/ESP-Nodes/ESP-IDF_Robot/tutorial/docs/source/overview.rst

 This function is invoked by a dedicated FreeRTOS task every 100 milliseconds, ensuring consistent and timely transmission of control data to the receiver device.
-By leveraging FreeRTOS's precise task scheduling, the system maintains low-latency communication and predictable behavior—critical for real-time control in embedded applications.
+By leveraging FreeRTOS's precise task scheduling, the system maintains low-latency communication and predictable behaviour, critical for real-time control in embedded applications.

 .. code-block:: c